Confessions of an Accidental C.E.O.

 Catching my Breath

-Even still, there were stretches, even when Jerry was working outside the business, where money was a lot tighter than either of us would have liked.
+Still there were stretches, even when Jerry was working outside the business, when money was a lot tighter than either of us would have liked.
 A certain amount of faith was, in retrospect, a critical element, as well as a tendency to stay so busy that I might not notice how scared I actually was at times.

 These days, I’m finding myself more and more looking for balance in my life.
 As I’ve gotten busier with travel and presentations, I’ve noticed how both seem to affect my physical and mental health more intensely, and that I need a bit more time to recover from my time on the road.